-Thanks to TD, the creator of the new YogBlog, for providing this thorough review.
+Thanks to TD, the creator of the new YogBlog, for providing this thorough review of Trader Joe’s Soy Yogurt.
 She is a yogurt fanatic, and will be trialing many dairy and soy yogurts in pursuit of the perfect probiotic snack.
-We will report on just the soy ones here, but all of her reviews can be viewed on the YogBlog.

 One-word verdict: Varies.